 Posted on behalf of Henness & Haight on Oct 20, 2015 in Car Accident News

 It is important to secure children properly in your automobile to mitigate the risk of child car seat injury in case of an accident.
-Understand, however, that whenever an injury results from an accident that is someone else's fault, you are entitled to compensation for loss and recovery.
+Understand, however, that if you are hurt in an auto accident caused by negligence, you are entitled to compensation for loss and recovery.

 Motor vehicle accidents are one of the leading causes of death among children in the United States.
-Recent statistics from the CDC show that as many as 1,100 children under the age of 14 die in auto accidents, while over 175,000 kids are injured.
+In 2014, child passenger safety became a major concern as many as 1,100 children under the age of 14 died in auto accidents, while over 175,000 kids were injured, according to the Centers for Disease Control and Prevention.
 Properly securing children in vehicles can, on the other hand, save lives, reducing the risk of death by anywhere from 45 percent to over 70 percent, depending on the child and type of restraint used.